AdobeDocs/workfront.pt-BR/help/quicksilver/maestro/views/manage-the-table-view.md

 ### Adicionar colunas (ou campos) {#add-columns}

-Os cabeçalhos de coluna de uma exibição de tabela Maestri exibem campos associados aos registros na exibição.
-Os mesmos campos exibidos na visualização de tabela também são exibidos na seção Detalhes de um registro Maestro.
+Os cabeçalhos de coluna de uma exibição de tabela exibem campos associados aos registros na exibição.
+Os mesmos campos exibidos na visualização de tabela também são exibidos na seção Detalhes de um registro.
 Para obter mais informações, consulte [Editar registros](../records/edit-records.md).

 <!--this is not available yet:You can display record fields (or columns) in both a table and a timeline view.
 However, the number of columns displayed in the table of the timeline view is limited and you cannot add columns in addition to those selected by default.-->